archi-jusi/mini-project/README.md

+# Fun Mini-Projects

+This repository contains 4 small projects to deployed infrastructure as code on AWS using cloudformation, bash or python.

-# Mini-Project - General requirements
+## General requirements

 -  The below technical requirements need to be implemented using Infrastructure as Code.
 -  Cloudformation, Python and/or Bash scripting